DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

   - WMSHistory: for monitoring the DIRAC WMS
   - Component Monitoring: for monitoring DIRAC components such as services, agents, etc.
   - RMS Monitoring: for monitoring the DIRAC RequestManagement System (mostly the Request Executing Agent).
+  - Pilot Monitoring: for monitoring the DIRAC pilot submission statistics
+  - Data Operation Monitoring: for monitoring the DIRAC data operation statistics

 It is based on Elasticsearch distributed search and analytics NoSQL database.
 If you want to use it, you have to install the Monitoring service, and of course connect to a ElasticSearch instance.